helgoboss/helgobox/doc/user-guide.md

   (respecting group, search field and filters).
 You can insert them by opening the context menu in the row panel.
 - **Paste mappings (replace all in group):** Replaces all mappings in the current group with the mappings in the clipboard.
+- **Auto-name listed mappings:** Clears the names of all listed mappings so ReaLearn's auto-naming mechanism can kick in.
 - **Options**
     - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
 If not, it makes an adjustment.